Table of Contents

 This checks familiarity with classic tools.

-Sample answer: I rely on favorites like the pink tower for visual size grading, brown stair for dimension, color boxes for matching shades, and geometric solids for shape exploration.
+Sample answer: I rely on favourites like the pink tower for visual size grading, brown stair for dimension, colour boxes for matching shades, and geometric solids for shape exploration.
 Sound cylinders sharpen hearing, fabric boxes teach touch.
 Each one isolates a quality so children refine their senses clearly.

 Tips: Pick four or five.
 Briefly say what each teaches.